 Who can talk about Sunshine Nation these days without a nostalgic sigh?
 With their back-to back events and the new opening of Don Ho, anyone even remotely friendly with Alex and Bernhard can see how hard they're working to make Sunshine Nation a mainstay in Singapore.
 However, it has come at the cost of their beloved underground reputation.
 Where once we may have flocked to their block parties and electro balls, nowadays the Garden Beats, Noon to Moons and even their dabble in Wonderfruit seems a bit too... mainstream.
 I can't write this without rolling my eyes at my hipster behaviour, but if the shoe fits, I suppose you wear it out until you can hardly take it anymore.
 I think many of us long-time fans are waiting to see the outcome of this transition period - are they gonna pull a Green Day and eventually fade into obscurity, or pull a Coldplay and become a feel good drug for the masses?
 Only 'early-bird' time will tell.

 I don't know too much about this shadowy overlord-sounding party house-cum-night club.
-The general consensus seems to be that you either love it, or you stand there in the dark, awkwardly two-stepping for an hour to a track that never seems to end.
+The general consensus seems to be that you either love it to the depths of your soul, or you stand there in the dark, awkwardly two-stepping for an hour to a track that never seems to end.
 The Council is what I always recommend to any friends who love the Berlin techno scene, because the ones who do will swear that it's the closest thing you can get in Singapore.
 I've been to about two events, but I have yet to visit their mysterious sounding Headquarters, a club they opened mid-last year.
 So far, I can say with a fair amount of confidence that it's not bad, but not my vibe.
 However, ask someone with a neck tattoo and a good understanding of what techno really is, and they will always point you in the direction of The Council.

 Debauchery, thy name is sluttica.
 This two-level sweat box is like the hymen of Singapore clubs; you have to do it once.
 And hopefully never again.
-This club contains more sweaty French twenty-something-year-olds per square metre than there probably were at the storming of Bastille.
+This club contains more sweaty French twenty-something-year-olds per square metre than there probably were at the storming of the Bastille.
 Much like the birds of the wild, these men have their own courting rituals that involve flapping and head-bobbing along to a beat only they seem to be able to detect in the song.
-These rambunctious youths are all hoping their moves will be convincing enough to empress the brightly coloured SPGs* tottering by in respect-worthy platform heels.
+These rambunctious youths are all hoping their moves will be convincing enough to empress the brightly coloured local birds tottering by in respect-worthy platform heels.
 Because all the ladies know, if you're dressed up glam and lookin' for a white man, Attica is the place to go.

 Vibe: if I tell you, it'll spoil the fun. *evil cackle*